-Various strategies have been suggested for biasing the fate of $S_1(2^1A_g^-)$ towards triplet production over internal conversion, such as engineering an enhanced 'triplet-pair' weight into the $S_1(2^1A_g^-)$ wavefunction with donor-acceptor copolymers, and exploiting polymer-polymer interactions to extract long-lasting triplet states.
-Interestingly, when singlet fission does occur in systems expected to have relevant $S_1(2^1A_g^-)$ states, the optical signatures of this intervening singlet are not observed18,49-53, and its proposed role in fission remains controversial26,39,54,55.
-Although, several groups have shown that some polymers, all the way back to polyacetylene have triplet-pair-like states similar to $2^1A_g^-$ 49,56, the general design strategy has been to avoid 'dark' $2^1A_g^-$ states for efficient fission.
-The biological implications of both intramolecular-SF and the $S_1(2^1A_g^-)$ state in carotenoids have also been discussed in the context of photosynthetic light-harvesting proteins43,57-60.
-Recent theoretical works have shown in these biosystems that in specific geometries the $2^1A_g^-$ wavefunction can have significant admixtures from other states and is not a pure $^1(TT)$ excitation $^{61}$ .
-Yet much about the electronic structure and ultrafast dynamics of $S_1(2^1A_g^-)$ excited states remains unknown.

-Unfortunately, probing real-time fission from $S_1$ ( $2^1A_g$ ) states is generally complicated by both fundamental and practical factors.
-Firstly, the $S_1$ ( $2^1A_g$ ) state is dark and often decays through non-radiative pathways in just a few picoseconds.
-Secondly, many theoretical properties of correlated 1D electronic systems emerge in the idealised polymer limit of very large and perfectly ordered system sizes22,33,34,36,37,39, which in most experimental polymer systems are difficult to realise due to intra-chain disorder, cross-linking and integration into nanostructures such as proteins.
+Various strategies have been suggested for biasing the fate of $S_1 (2^1A_g^-)$ towards triplet production over internal conversion, such as engineering an enhanced 'triplet-pair' weight into the $S_1 (2^1A_g^-)$ wavefunction with donor-acceptor copolymers26, and exploiting polymer-polymer interactions to extract long-lasting triplet states^{47,48}.
+Interestingly, when singlet fission does occur in systems expected to have relevant $S_1 (2^1A_g^-)$ states, the optical signatures of this intervening singlet are not observed^{18,49-} 53, and its proposed role in fission remains controversial^{26,39,54,55}.
+The biological implications of both intramolecular-SF and the $S_1 (2^1A_g^-)$ state in carotenoids have also been discussed in the context of photosynthetic light-harvesting proteins^{43,56-59}, yet much about the electronic structure and ultrafast dynamics of $S_1 (2^1A_g^-)$ excited states remains unknown.
+Unfortunately, probing real-time fission from S_1 ($2^1A_g^-$) states is generally complicated by both fundamental and practical factors.
+Firstly, the S_1 ($2^1A_g^-$) state is dark and often decays through non-radiative pathways in just a few picoseconds.
+Secondly, many theoretical properties of correlated 1D electronic systems emerge in the idealised polymer limit of very large and perfectly ordered system sizes^{22,33,34,36,37,39}, which in most experimental polymer systems are difficult to realise due to intra-chain disorder, cross-linking and integration into nanostructures such as proteins.

-Here, we overcome these limitations by applying ultrafast nonlinear optical techniques to manipulate the S1 (2Ag-) state during its lifetime, thereby altering its dynamical fate in two classes of organic material: (1) disorder-free topochemical polydiacetylene crystals and (2) carotenoids in isolated and aggregated forms.
-Strikingly, we show that optical pulses centred on well-known triplet-pair-derived absorption transitions can effectively project the $S_1(2^1A_g)$ wavefunction into a manifold of spatially separated, quasi-free triplet-pair states.
-The production of geminate, spin-entangled triplet-pairs is evidenced by their motion-limited recombination to the ground state, giving us additional insight into triplet diffusion and re-binding during relaxation back to $2^1 A_g^-$ (Figure 1b).
-Performing experiments on 'twisted' polydiacetyelenes where the $2^{1}A{g}$ and $1^{1}B{u}$ energies are reversed, i.e. a bright $S{1}$ state, varying solvent, defect density, sample temperature, etc, and studying carotenoid monomers of differing conjugation length, allows the electronic signatures observed to be robustly assigned.
-Tuning the energy and temporal overlap of optical pulses with the various electronic states also enables a microscopic mechanism for triplet-pair liberation from 2Ag to be proposed.
-This involves coulombic repulsion between localised and delocalised electron-hole pairs within a triplet-pair state.
-The results have implications for the design of new conjugated molecules for intramolecular-SF, photoreception and photoprotection, and show that the 21Ag state can in-fact be a useful pathway for near-free triplet generation, by the hitherto unexplored mechanism of stimulation of the bound (TT) optical absorptions.
-More generally the results highlight the prospect for exploiting and controlling entangled states in organic systems, providing the possibility for room temperature quantum circuitry in molecular materials.
+Here, we overcome these limitations by applying ultrafast nonlinear optical techniques to manipulate the S1 (21A_g-) state during its lifetime, thereby altering its dynamical fate in two classes of organic material: (1) disorder-free topochemical polydiacetylene crystals and (2) carotenoids in isolated and aggregated forms.
+Strikingly, we show that optical pulses centred on well-known triplet-pair-derived absorption transitions can effectively project the S1 (21A_g-) wavefunction into a manifold of spatially separated, quasi-free triplet-pair states.
+The production of geminate, spin-entangled triplet-pairs is evidenced by their motion-limited recombination to the ground state, giving us additional insight into triplet diffusion and re-binding during relaxation back to $2^1A_g^{-}$ (Figure 1b).
+The results have implications not only for the design of new conjugated molecules for intramolecular-SF, photoreception and photoprotection, but also for exploiting and controlling entangled states, providing the possibility for room temperature quantum circuitry in molecular materials60.